helmedeiros/blog/content/en/posts/2009-11-09-caelum-day-part2-vraptor3.md

 > **Series: Caelum Day 2009** | **Part 2 of 7** > _Comprehensive coverage of cutting-edge talks from Rio's premier Java event_

-**Continuing our series**, today I want to talk about the presentation by **Guilherme Silveira and Filipe Sabella** on **VRaptor 3**, Caelum's Java MVC framework that aims to bring **convention over configuration** to the Java world.

-## VRaptor as Brazil's Answer to Rails
+**Continuing our series**, I'm still buzzing from **Guilherme Silveira and Filipe Sabella's** presentation on **VRaptor 3**.
+As someone who's been wrestling with Struts and Spring MVC, what I saw on stage felt like a breath of fresh air for Java web development.

+## Finally, Convention Over Configuration for Java

-What impressed me most was how VRaptor 3 tackles the complexity that often comes with Java web development.
-While frameworks like Struts require extensive XML configuration, VRaptor follows the **"convention over configuration"** philosophy popularized by Ruby on Rails.
+What really got my attention was how VRaptor 3 tackles the XML configuration hell that we Java developers know all too well.
+While we're used to frameworks like Struts requiring tons of XML setup, VRaptor is embracing the **"convention over configuration"** philosophy that's making Rails so popular.

-## Key Features That Stood Out
+## What Made Me Sit Up and Take Notice

+The live demo was pretty impressive.
+Here's what stood out:

-- **Intelligent URL mapping**: Controllers and methods map to URLs automatically
+- **Smart URL mapping**: Controllers and methods just work without configuration files
-- **Dependency injection**: Built-in IoC container for clean architecture
+- **Dependency injection**: Built-in IoC that actually makes sense
-- **View resolution**: Automatic JSP/template mapping based on naming conventions
+- **View resolution**: No more mapping every JSP manually
-- **JSON/XML support**: Easy API development with automatic serialization
+- **JSON/XML support**: AJAX responses that just work out of the box
-- **Interceptors**: Clean way to handle cross-cutting concerns
+- **Interceptors**: Clean way to handle things like authentication and logging

-## The Brazilian Software Development Context
+## Brazilian Software on the World Stage

-What made this talk especially meaningful was seeing **Brazilian developers** contributing to the global Java ecosystem.
-VRaptor represents a **"made in Brazil"** solution that competes with international frameworks while addressing the specific needs of local development teams.
+There's something really exciting about seeing **Brazilian developers** building something that could compete internationally.
+VRaptor feels like a **"made in Brazil"** solution that doesn't compromise on quality or features.
+The documentation is in Portuguese, which makes it more accessible for local teams.

-## Practical Demonstration
+## The Live Demo Was Eye-Opening

-Guilherme and Filipe showed how quickly you can:
+Watching Guilherme and Filipe build a working application in real-time was incredible.
+They showed how to:

-1. Create a controller with minimal code
+1. Create a controller with just a few lines of code
-2. Handle form submissions automatically
+2. Handle form submissions without any configuration
-3. Render JSON responses for AJAX calls
+3. Return JSON for AJAX calls automatically
-4. Implement clean URL structures
+4. Build clean, readable URLs

-The amount of **boilerplate code elimination** compared to traditional Java web frameworks was remarkable.
+The amount of **boilerplate code they eliminated** compared to what I'm used to was remarkable.
+It felt like they were coding at the speed of thought.

-## Explore VRaptor
+## I Want to Try This

-VRaptor is open source and you can explore the framework on GitHub:
+VRaptor is open source and I'm definitely planning to check it out:
 [VRaptor on GitHub](https://github.com/caelum/vraptor)

-## What This Means for Java Development
+## Could This Change Java Web Development?

-VRaptor 3 shows that Java web development doesn't have to be verbose and configuration-heavy.
-It's possible to have the **productivity of Rails** while keeping the **robustness and ecosystem of Java**.
+If VRaptor 3 delivers on its promises, it might prove that Java web development doesn't have to be the painful, verbose experience we've accepted.
+Maybe we can have **Rails-like productivity** without giving up the Java ecosystem we know and love.

-For developers tired of XML hell and complex setup, VRaptor offers a refreshing alternative that feels modern and intuitive.
+I'm curious to see how this plays out.
+The Java community has been looking for something like this for a while.

-**Next in the series:** Sergio Junior and Luiz Costa's talk on RESTful APIs!
+**Next in the series:** How Sergio Junior and Luiz Costa are making REST finally make sense!

 ---